Gnomondigital/Gnomondigital/README.md

-- 👋 Hi, I’m @Gnomondigital
+- 👋 Hi, I’m @gnomondigital
 - 👀 I’m interested in AI Platform
 - 📫 How to reach me contact@gnomondigital.com